gkampitakis/small-react-projects/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-This is a repository for learning and practising concepts in React such `Hooks` and `Testing`.
+This is a repository for learning and practising concepts in React such as `Hooks` and `Testing`.

 It follows this [React Course](https://www.youtube.com/watch?v=a_7Z7C_JCyo) and extends functionality in some projects.